stchakwdev/Pinocchio-Vector-Test/README.md

 ---

-*This project was developed as a mechanistic interpretability research experiment exploring deceptive alignment detection.*
+*This project investigates social friction detection in language model activations as an approach to understanding model behavior and alignment.*